department-of-veterans-affairs/vets-website/content/pages/types-of-veteran-id-cards/vic.md

 <div class="va-introtext">

 A Veteran ID Card (VIC) is a form of photo ID you can use to get discounts offered to Veterans at many restaurants, hotels, stores, and other businesses.
+Retail businesses and stores acceptance of the VIC is voluntary and doesn't show an endorsement, favoring, or recommendation, or favoring by VA.
 Find out if you’re eligible for a Veteran ID Card—and how to apply.
 </div>